Shoe Recycling

 By taking these steps with our used-up kicks instead of throwing them away, we’re adding less mess to our world and helping keep it green and clean.

-Types of Shoes You Can Recycle
+Types of Shoes you can Recycle

 Also Read: Aluminum Foil Recycling: Easy Guide to Eco-Friendly Practices